sharmaeklavya2/blog-source/content/posts/easy-dal.md

 You may want to try varying the amount of spices and water to your preferences.

-If after opening the cooker you find that the dal is too thick/dry, you can fix it.
+If you find that the dal is too thick/dry after opening the cooker, you can fix it:
-Just add some more water, turn on the stove to high heat and bring it to a boil without closing the lid of the pressure cooker.
+Add some more water, turn on the stove to high heat and bring it to a boil without closing the lid of the pressure cooker.
 As soon as it starts boiling, turn off the stove.

 Dal doesn't have much fat.
-You can fix that by adding butter or cream (people trying to lose weight may disagree that 'fix' is the right word here).
+You can fix this by adding butter or cream (people trying to lose weight may disagree that 'fix' is the right word here).
 This also improves the taste.